The following guidelines, some of which can be found in our brand guide, pertain to images used on all Michigan Tech websites and publications.

 The Image Editor within the CMS automatically converts files to the JPG format.
 Please refer to our blog post for preferred image sizes, common Image Editor errors, and how to convert your images to RGB format if needed.

-We strive to create websites that meet Level AA and/or AAA conformance for as many of our standardized web elements as possible.
+We are required to create and maintain websites that meet Level AA and/or AAA web accessibility conformance for as many of our standardized web elements as possible.
 A big part of this involves making sure that our online images are accessible.
+Follow online image accessibility training to help.